 List of QuickBooks Products

 Over the years, Intuit has fine-tuned its software and has released multiple versions with more specialized tools and reporting depending on the needs of most growing businesses.

-- 1. QuickBooks Pro: An affordable software that offers features that assist in managing day-to-day accounting tasks, like payroll, accounts payable, financial reporting.
+- 1. QuickBooks Pro: An affordable software that offers features that assist in managing day-to-day accounting tasks, like payroll, accounts payable, and financial reporting.

 - 2. QuickBooks Premier: One step higher than Pro, QuickBooks Premier provides the basic features you’ll experience in Pro with more robust capabilities.

 - 3. QuickBooks Enterprise: The most powerful software in the QuickBooks catalog, Enterprise holds the tools to manage your business from start to finish.

 - 4. QuickBooks Accountant: Intuit’s software is specifically designed for accountants – this version offers the same features/benefits of Premier with an added Accountant’s Toolbox dashboard.

 - 5. QuickBooks Self-Employed: A tax-focused software with simple accounting benefits, primarily used for freelancers who don’t need high-caliber accounting or financial management tools.